browserengineering/book/book/chrome.md

 - determine which piece of text a user clicked on;
 - split per-page from browser-wide information;
 - draw a tab bar, an address bar, and a back button;
-- and even implement text editing!
+- even implement text editing!

 Now just imagine all the features you can add to your browser!